northstowekarate/northstowekarate.github.io/training/fees/index.md

 ---
 title: Training Fees for Northstowe Karate Club
 layout: base.njk
 description: Your first lesson is always free.
-After than you pay per session plus an annual license fee.
+After that you pay per session.
+You'll also need to join the Japan Karate Association to train on a regular basis.
 ---
 ## Fees
 The first lesson is always free, so you can try it out and see if you enjoy the lesson.
 Prices are £4 per session for adults and £3 per session for children.